squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/Radius.rst

 == Squid Installation ==

-Install squid using your distro package management system or using source, make sure squid is compiled with --enable-basic-auth-helpers="squid_radius_auth" option which is only available in Squid: Version 2.6.STABLE17 and later.
+Install squid using your distro package management system or using source.

+Make sure squid is compiled with '''--enable-basic-auth-helpers="squid_radius_auth"''' option which is only available in Squid-2.6.STABLE17 and later.

 == Create radius configuration file ==